-All admission requirements are specific to the degree in which you apply for.
-Your personalized Student Checklist is available to you once you have applied and have claimed your myLU account.
+All admission requirements are specific to the degree for which you are applying.
+Your personalized Student Checklist is available to you once you have applied and claimed your myLU account.
 You can also view each degree program’s requirements on our degree program page.

 Graduate students are permitted to live on campus if they are under age 25 and not married.
 They must follow the Liberty Way and all rules pertaining to residence hall living.

 Housing Options in the Lynchburg Area

 Graduate and commuter students can purchase a commuter meal plan for each semester through Financial Check-In (FCI) or by visiting The Food Court at Reber-Thomas main office.
 View more information about Commuter Dining Plans.

 Once you have completed Financial Check-in (FCI) and course registration is available, you can register for courses.
 To view helpful registration tips, check out our tutorials.

 Current undergraduate students are permitted to take graduate-level courses before completing their undergraduate degree for dual enrollment credit when they have no more than 9 credit hours remaining in their undergraduate degree (this includes courses in progress).